KimsanMak/Pig-E.-Bank-Churn-Customer-Prediction/README.md

-# Pig-E.-Bank-Churn-Customer-Prediction
+# Pig E. Bank: Churn Customer Prediction
 ## Overview
-This repository contains some examples of Python scripts that I used to predict churn customer of Pig E. Bank.
+This repository contains some examples of Python scripts that I used to predict churn customers of Pig E. Bank.

 ## Objective
-Assessed the reasons customers are leaving the bank, and make prediction on who might leave so that better customer retention measures can be implemented.
+Assessed the reasons customers are leaving the bank, and make predictions on who might leave so that better customer retention measures can be implemented.

 Key questions to be answered:
 1. Who are our customers?